Educational institutions and study programmes

 Nigerian educational institutions and study programmes

-Below we explain what types of educational institutions and degree programs there are in Nigeria.
+Below, we explain what types of educational institutions and degree programs there are in Nigeria.
 We also explain how we check whether these are recognised or accredited.
-We check the recognition and accreditation to make sure that the quality is sufficient.
+We check the and to make sure that the quality is sufficient.
 We give the necessary information per educational sector.

 Secondary education | diplomas

 In secondary education, you should especially pay attention to whether a student has a recognised diploma.
 These are the recognised diplomas of upper secondary education: